bahorn/skp/README.md

 (tm).
-You can probably get by with my older public version of [klude](https://github.com/bahorn/klude), just know I have fixed the major bugs in it now.
+You can probably get by with my older public version of [klude](https://github.com/bahorn/klude), just know I have fixed the major bugs in it now, and have made it use multiple sections due to `STRICT_RWX` being default in modern kernels.

-You do not need to provide a payload, as the default behaviour is just to print some info during the kernels boot.
+I have set this up to not need you to provide a payload, as the default behaviour is just to print some info during the kernels boot.
+You can modify the code in `src/runtime/kshelf-loader/` if you want to do anything more.

 ## Usage